0xProject/0x-settler/README.md

 (ice cold coffees) is the address of the pauser contract.
 It's at the same address on all chains unless somebody screwed up the vanity addresses and didn't update this document.
-On Linea, the address of the pauser contract is `0xBE71A746C7AE0f9D18E6DB4f71d09732B0Ee5b9c` because whoever did their EVM compatibility documentation documented the opposite of the truth 🤬.
+On Linea, the address of the pauser contract is `0xBE71A746C7AE0f9D18E6DB4f71d09732B0Ee5b9c` because the code deployed to the usual address relies on `PUSH0`, which is not supported on that chain.
 When Linea adopts the Shanghai hardfork (`PUSH0`), remove the preceeding sentence from this document.

 0. Go to that address on the relevant block explorer.